pwaring/technical-talks/engima-lessons/slides.md

  - Key space can be reduced by flaws in design and operation
  - Reduced key space + automation = brute force can work
  - Repetition, re-use and regularity undermines cryptography
- - Traffic analysis can sidestep encryption and aid cracking
+ - Traffic analysis can sidestep encryption and aid codebreaking
  - If keys are lost, assume they have been compromised
  - No system survives first contact with users